 2. It is assumed that the participants will answer the questions to the best their ability based on their real-life experience.

 3. It is assumed that the data collected and gathered from the in-depth interviews will show the similarities and differences in the responses of the female veterans.
 This assumption is put in place to prevent biases from interfering withholding to the subject descriptions in the interpretative analysis (Maiocco & Smith, 2016).

+Limitations.
 Limitations are the border and boundaries of the study that is out of the researcher control.
 The limitation is a notable weakness in the study has exceeded out of the control of the researcher.
 There has been some limitation discovered in this study, which is common when conducting research or gathers fact about a specific study.
 The strengths and limitations of Qualitative research focusing on its shortcomings and how Quantitative analysis can overcome these shortcomings (Atieno, 2009).
 By, using a sample of convenience, instead of utilizing the random sample, the result of the study will not be geared to hand a larger population.
 Maicoo and Smith (2016) recognized that research is limited in scope due to several factors.
 The study is not geared to hand one set test; the study has developed vital detail that has been strategically placing within the study to gather the right information, which will be used to support the study Another limitation factor to considers time.
 Time is a factor that will alter the result of the study place a considerable limitation on the result gathered from the data.
 Two limitations of the study would be the small sample size and the location of the study since the study will only include ten female veterans in one region (i.e., Alaska).
 The limitations of the study explain why the only a small portion of the study may have experienced any of these issues and through the female experience will provide more information on the current gap in the literature.
 A detail explanation must be put into place to explain the process in how to deal with the current limitations of this study that has come to light in this study so that it cannot interfere or disrupt the current outcome of this study.